 Neighborhood happenings, social and culture, zoning, development, roads and traffic, trees and parks, and other issues of importance to Cambridgeport (and sometimes beyond) are discussed at our meetings.

-CNA is represented by a board which is elected annually by voting members.
+CNA is represented by a board which is elected annually by community members.

 Rebecca Bowie, President

 Luke Mitchell, Clerk

 Our events are always free, open to the public, and no prior participation is necessary.